skasim/gm-fabric-jvm/documentation/Clients.md

 These examples assume you have created a test-client module and the correct resources have been assigned.

 ## Client
-When needing to connect to a micro-microservice with a client that requires performance then leveraging the particular microservices' ThriftClientFactory to create the client is recommended.
-This should be done if one micro-microservice needs to communicate with another microservice.
+When needing to connect to a microservice with a client that requires performance then leveraging the particular microservices' ThriftClientFactory to create the client is recommended.
+This should be done if one microservice needs to communicate with another microservice.
 The returned client can be configured for non-SSL or SSL.

 Example MyFirstMicroserviceClientFactory ( extends ThriftClientFactory ) : thrift client non-SSL